 Boudoir photography doesn’t always mean taking photos of your clients.
-You can also take self portrait boudoir photography.
-This will help you keep your skills sharp and, why not, give you a great boost of personal confidence.
+You can also take self-portrait boudoir photography.
+This will help you keep your skills sharp and give you a great boost of personal confidence!

 Due to the difficult nature of self-portraits, many photographers shy away from the idea.
 This type of photography can be very beneficial to you and your company.

-Photographing yourself can be helpful to learn different lighting and posing without having to hire a model.
-It can be also therapeutic for creativity.
+Photographing yourself helps you learn lighting techniques and poses without hiring a model.
+It can also be therapeutic for creativity.

 I contacted Beth Claire of Lost Highway Imaging, one of the best self-portrait photographers in the industry, for her top tips.

 The first time you attempt a self-portrait, whether boudoir or not, it is important to clear your day.
-It is more time consuming than you might expect and you want to be able to give yourself space to not feel rushed.
+It is more time-consuming than you might expect.
+And you want to give yourself space to not feel rushed.

-It is important to do a dry run without a stylist so the pressure is not on you the day of your styled shoot.
+Doing a dry run without a stylist is important so the pressure is not on you the day of your styled shoot.

 Claire suggests using a tripod versus propping your camera on a bench or dresser table.
-It is easier to keep the frame stable and you will have more flexibility on where you are shooting.
+It is easier to keep the frame stable, and you will have more flexibility in where you are shooting.

-In the past, I have attempted to put my camera on a table or chair and it never had the stability for framing the area as my tripod.
-A big portion of self-portraits is having patience.
+In the past, I have attempted to put my camera on a table or chair.
+But it never had the stability for framing the area as my tripod.
+A big part of boudoir self portraits is having patience.

 It will take practice to get your focus right, so take your time to avoid frustration.

-Changing up posing will give you the options to show movement and fluidity in your posts.
+Changing up posing will allow you to show movement and fluidity in your posts.

-Before you begin you will need to see what equipment you have to work with for the shoot.
+Before you begin, you should see what studio equipment you have to work with for the photoshoot.
 I have tried using the timer on my camera.
 But I recommend a remote or something similar.